 - Hold an annual meeting to present information on the school’s Title I programs, state and division curriculum and assessments, and the school’s state and federal accountability status.

-- Plan content/program-specific topics for PTA meetings and Principal/Parent Coffees
+- Plan content/program-specific topics for PTA meetings, Wellness Presentations, and Family Coffees

 Build caregivers’ involvement in the school’s Title I program through the following actions: